voedger/voedger-internals/DOCUSAURUS_SETUP.md

 # Docusaurus Setup Complete

-This document summarizes the Docusaurus implementation for the airs-design repository.
+This document summarizes the Docusaurus implementation for the voedger-internals repository.

 ## What Has Been Implemented